jupyter/jupyter/README.md

 $ nox -s docs-live
 ```

 When the build is finished, go to the URL that is displayed.
-It should show a live preview of your doucmentation.
+It should show a live preview of your documentation.

 To stop serving the website, press **`Ctrl`**-`C` in your terminal